canjs/can-set/README.md

 ## set.count(a, algebra) -> Number

 Returns the number of items that might be loaded by set _A_.
-This makes use of set.Algebra's `count` method.
-By default, this returns Infinity.
+This makes use of set.Algebra's By default, this returns Infinity.

 ## set.union(a, b, algebra) -> set | undefined